department-of-veterans-affairs/vagov-content/pages/pension/survivors-pension-rates.md

 <div class="va-introtext">

-Learn about VA pension rates for surviving spouses and dependents.
-If you qualify for survivors pension benefits, the amount you get will be based on the difference between your countable income and a limit that Congress sets (called the Maximum Annual Pension Rate, or MAPR).
+Learn about VA Survivors Pension benefit rates.
+If you qualify for this benefit as a surviving spouse or dependent child, we'll base your payment amount on the difference between your countable income and a limit that Congress sets (called the Maximum Annual Pension Rate, or MAPR).

 </div>